mjvdende/wishlist-meetup/README.md

 ### 3) Run unit tests
 Karma is used for the frontend unit tests.
-For this meetup we have only one simple test [unit test](./frontend/src/app/app.component.spec.ts) and do not focus on writing extra unit tests (but feel free to add some).
+For this meetup we have only one simple [unit test](./frontend/src/app/app.component.spec.ts) and do not focus on writing extra unit tests (but feel free to add some).

 * First make sure to have the latest google chrome browser installed